Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Pros:

-- Tax-loss harvesting on all accounts, not just premium
+- Tax-loss harvesting on every account, not just paid tiers

-- Goal-based approach helps beginners stay focused on why they're investing
+- Goal-based approach keeps beginners focused on the why

 Cons:

-- 0.25% fee plus underlying ETF expense ratios means your total cost is slightly higher than a DIY approach
+- 0.25% fee plus ETF costs means total expenses are higher than DIY

 - Limited control over specific holdings

-- Premium tier's $100K minimum is a steep jump
+- Premium tier's $100K minimum is a big jump

-Verdict: Betterment's the answer for beginners who want professional-grade automation without the professional price tag.
-The 0.25% fee is more than fair for what you get.
+Verdict: Betterment is the answer for beginners who want professional automation without the professional price tag.
+The 0.25% fee is fair for what's included.

 7. Wealthfront — Best for Tax Optimization